MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/uvc-extensions-1-15.md

 #### 2.2.1.1 Still Image Capture – Method 2

-There have been reports that existing UVC devices do not reliably support the Method 2 described in section 2.4.2.4 (titled “Still Image Capture”) of the document *UVC 1.5 Class specification.pdf* found at [USB Video Class specification](http://www.usb.org/developers/docs/devclass_docs/USB_Video_Class_1_5.zip).
-In Windows 10, version 1607 and earlier, the capture pipeline did not leverage Method 2 even if a device advertised support for it per the UVC 1.5 spec.
+Some existing UVC devices may not support Method 2 described in section 2.4.2.4 (Still Image Capture) of the *UVC 1.5 Class specification.pdf* that can be downloaded at the [USB Video Class specification](http://www.usb.org/developers/docs/devclass_docs/USB_Video_Class_1_5.zip) web site.

+In Windows 10, version 1607 and earlier, the capture pipeline did not leverage Method 2, even if a device advertised support for it per the UVC 1.5 spec.

-In Windows 10, version 1703, devices that desire to leverage this method must additionally use a custom INF for the camera driver (note: the camera driver can be based on the Windows USBVIDEO.SYS or can be based on a custom driver binary, but a custom INF is required for the given hardware to enable Method 2 still image capture).
+In Windows 10, version 1703, devices that leverage this method must use a custom INF file for the camera driver, but a custom INF is required for the given hardware to enable Method 2 still image capture).

+Note: The camera driver can be based on the Windows USBVIDEO.SYS or can be based on a custom driver binary.

-The custom INF file (based on either custom UVC driver or inbox UVC driver) shall include the following AddReg entry:
+The custom INF file, based on either custom UVC driver or inbox UVC driver, should include the following AddReg entry:

 **EnableDependentStillPinCapture**: REG_DWORD: 0x0 (Disabled) to 0x1 (Enabled)